-- The Fund seeks to participate in a portion of the gains experienced by each Underlying Security. - The Fund seeks to generate monthly income, which is not dependent on the price appreciation of the Underlying Securities.
+- The Fund seeks to participate in some of the potential gains experienced by increases in the share prices of the Underlying Securities. - The Fund seeks to generate monthly income, which is not dependent on the value of the Underlying Securities.